 Philip Shimel is an undergraduate from Colorado, majoring in Environmental Science.
 He will be working with the SPEC Lab through the University of Alabama Honors College.
 He completed an REU internship researching pollination at the University of Virginia's Mountain Lake Biological Station (See "Shimel, Philip" http://mlbs.org/2014REUProjects).
 He has field experience catching amphibians with UA's Rissler Lab, surveying cloud forest in Ecuador (See https://ecomingafoundation.wordpress.com/2014/12/21/two-new-magnolia-species-discovered-in-our-rio-zunac-reserve/), and traversing rainforest in Belize to help study jaguar conservation with SPEC Lab alumnus Michael Dobbins.
 Starting Fall Semester Philip will be working on landscape – pollinator interactions in Alabama forests, specifically Lake Lurleen State Park.
 A recent copy of his resume is available for download at download.

 Valerie Valdelomar León is a Costa Rican conservation biologist and ecologist with great experience in the fauna and flora of the Osa Peninsula and region.
 She is a guide at the Lapa Rios Ecolodge on the Osa Peninsula of Costa Rica.
-She is also co-leading the field work of the SPEC Lab - Lapa Rios camera trap project.
-Please see www.laparios.com or www.blog2.laparios.com for more information on this lodge and the surrounding area.
+She worked on the SPEC Lab - Lapa Rios camera trap network.